FilipDominec/unechelle/README.md

  * spectral width given by the silicon detector (particularly when the camera sensor is debayered, one can record whole UVB-optical-NIR spectrum in single shot.

 A tentative bill of material (note that many other commercial suppliers exist):
- * 0-100 €      Reused digital single-lens camera (found or bought second-hand up to 100 €)
+ * 0-100 €      Reused digital single-lens camera - Canon 350D (found or bought second-hand up to 100 €)
  *   5 €	lens adapter ring for the DSLR
  *  15 €	aftermarket AC power supply for the DSLR
  * 203 €	[https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=1124](Echelle Grating 25 mm x 50 mm)  (best groove geometry needs to be established)